Rapid Breathing: Causes, Types & Prevention

 Rapid breathing is also called tachypnea.
 Abnormally rapid and often shallow breathing.
 Rapid breathing can have causes that are not because of an underlying disease.
 Examples include exercise, anxiety, stress, anger, or love.

-Fast breathing or causes of tachypnea has many medical causes, such as:
+Fast breathing or tachypnea has many medical causes, such as:

 • Asthma